Barristers Income Protection

 Length of Cover

-While it may be tempting to get the maximum level of cover to ensure enough income, remember that the more income you need from your policy the more expensive your premiums will be.
+While it may be tempting to get the maximum level of cover to ensure enough income, remember that the bigger the payout, the more expensive your premiums will be.

 Length of Claims Period